Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 ## Code of Conduct

 We are working hard to build strong and productive collaboration with our passionate community.
 We heard you loud and clear.
-We are working on set of principles and guidelines with Do's and Don'ts.
+Follow the [Code of Conduct](https://github.com/Azure/Enterprise-Scale/blob/main/CODE_OF_CONDUCT.md).